unclehowell/datro/README.md

   - Everything above is hosted for free on github (gh-pages)
   - This branch, alongside other branches, means everyrthing can be stored in the same repo
   - Serverless: Makes the business very resilient to physical/ cyber attacks:
-     - anyone wanting to collaborate on the website can easily grab a local offline copy and make changes
+     - anyone wanting to collaborate on the website can (see COLLABORATE.md)
-     - git pull/ sprase-checkout the directories/websites you want to work on:

-         ```
-         mkdir /var/www/html # if it doesn't already exist
-         git remote add origin https://github.com/unclehowell/datro.git
-         git checkout -b my-custom-mods # make new branch for your changes
-         git pull origin gh-pages
-         ```

   - the corresponding dynamic server-side files allow the cms for the website to be locally hosted e.g. run offline
   - the DATRO persistent-live USB disk image is also provided, to turn any PC into a fully-configured local workstation